-This side of east Maui is drier, has less severe storms, and less occurrence of malaria carrying mosquitoes than the wet, windward slopes.
+The leeward side of east Maui is drier and has fewer severe storms.
 Kiwikiu were once found in this area prior to forest destruction by feral ungulates.
-The forest was predominately koa (Acacia koa), a tree that Kiwikiu was historically noted to prefer.
+The forest was dominated by koa (Acacia koa), a tree that Kiwikiu was historically thought to prefer.
 Although much of the area has been severely degraded by non-native ungulates for well over 120 years, there are large gulches with remnant forest remaining and restoration efforts will provide suitable habitat for Kiwikiu again in the future (see Restoration).

 See US Fish and Wildlife Service Revised Recovery Plan for Hawaiian Forest Birds for a more in depth Maui Parrotbill recovery plan (part II, page 2-77).